amarula/dyndesign/README.rst

-When a merged class is instantiated with arguments, the constructor of each merging class takes just the arguments it needs (i.e., the arguments in its signature):
+When a merged class is instantiated with arguments, the constructor of each merging class is invoked, since constructors are excluded from being overloaded.
+Also, each constructor takes just the arguments it requires (i.e., the arguments in its signature), and no exception is raised for the exceeding arguments passed:

 .. code:: python

-    from dyndesign import mergeclasses

     class A:
         def __init__(self):